p3palazzo/comparative-histories/paper.md

 disciplinary character of building archaeology.
 The field of construction history, for one, has welcomed disciplinary studies as specific as the structural calculation of traditional components [@dacunto:2019vector-based167].
-Textual critique, on the other hand, still allows the historian the comfortable position of working with a past that can never be truly actualized, rather than the unsettling perspective of a historic building looming over the present.
+Textual criticism, on the other hand, still allows the historian the comfortable position of working with a past that can never be truly actualized, rather than the unsettling perspective of a historic building looming over the present.